 - Cash out the RRSP.
 While this may be an option, it is not usually a good one.
 Cashing out means that the full value of your RRSP is added to your income and taxed accordingly.
 Unless you have a very small amount, this can mean a significant part of your wealth will go to the government.
 Remember that when you cash out the RRSPs withholding tax is applied but the total tax owed is based on your marginal tax rate.

 - Registered Retirement Income Fund (RRIF).
 Most Canadians select RRIFs as their retirement income option.
 The current flexibility of RRIFs has made them extremely attractive.
-There are lots of other reasons why the RRIFs are attractive.
+The RRIF is by far the most popular income option for RRSPs.
+It is flexible in many aspects.
+You can select the investments, income frequency, and amount of income.
+You can also make changes to all of these aspects in the future.

 - Fixed Term Annuity.
 Unlike the life annuity, the fixed term annuity does not pay you an income for a lifetime.
 Instead, you choose a fixed term like 5, 10, 20 years, etc. The only stipulation is the term cannot extend past the age of 90.